OpenACalendar/OpenACalendar-Documentation/en/serveradministrators/core/configvars.md

 All assets (CSS, Images, Js, etc) have this appended to the URL.
 You can tell browsers to cache all assets, and increment this when you update assets to make sure browsers get the latest ones.
+See [the upgrading guide](/en/systemadministrators/core/upgrading.md) for more.

 ### eventsCantBeMoreThanYearsInFuture